thingsboard/tb-k8s-perf-tests/README.md

-# Kubernetes resources configuration for ThingsBoard Microservices
+# Kubernetes resources configuration for ThingsBoard Microservices (1 Million Smart Meters)

 This folder containing scripts and Kubernetes resources configurations to run ThingsBoard in Microservices mode.